mbert/kubeadm2ha/README.md

 ## Setting up the dashboard

-The _cluster-dashboard.yaml_ playbook does the following:
+The _playbook-02-dashboard.yaml_ playbook does the following:

 1. Install the _dashboard_ and _metrics-server_ components.
 2. Scale the number of instances to the number of master nodes.